tezos/tezos-mirror/docs/user/key-management.rst

 `drain delegate` has no effect on the frozen balance.

-A fixed fraction of the drained baker’s spendable balance is transferred as fees to the baker that includes the operation, i.e. the maximum between 1tz or 1% of the spendable balance.
+A fixed fraction of the drained delegate’s spendable balance is transferred as fees to the baker that includes the operation, i.e. the maximum between 1 tez or 1% of the spendable balance.

 .. _activate_fundraiser_account: